 Levison Wood is a best selling author, explorer and photographer.
 He has covered stories and events around the world for over ten years.
 His work has featured in international publications around the world including Channel 4, the BBC, National Geographic, Discovery Channel and the Sunday Telegraph.
 In 2014 he completed a nine month expedition walking the length of the Nile, which was documented in a critically acclaimed Channel 4 series and accompanying book.
 In 2015 he embarked on an even more ambitious challenge to walk the length of the Himalayas from Afghanistan to Bhutan.
 The 5 x 60' documentary series appeared on C4, with Levison's book published simultaneously in January 2016.
 It was subsequently voted Adventure Travel Book of the Year at the Edward Stanford Travel Writing Awards.
-Lev's most recent expedition 'Walking The Americas' from Mexico to Colombia is currently airing on Channel 4 as a 4 x 60' series, with his accompanying book became a Sunday Times bestseller.
+Lev's most recent expedition 'Walking The Americas' from Mexico to Colombia aired on Channel 4 as a 4 x 60' series in January 2017, with his accompanying book became a Sunday Times bestseller.
 Lev also embarked on a major 25 date tour of the UK, playing to audiences of 600 to 1000 per venue.
 Lev's brand new series 'From Russia To Iran: Crossing The Wild Frontier' will air on Channel 4 for four weeks from Sunday, August 20th at 8pm.
 His next book 'Eastern Horizons' about his travels as a 22 year-old-man hitchhiking the Silk Road will be published on February 23rd 2017.

 Levison spent a number of years as an Officer in the British Parachute Regiment, where he served in Afghanistan fighting against Taliban insurgents in Helmand, Kandahar and Zabul in 2008.